openpnp/openpnp/GcodeAsyncDriver.md

 ### For existing GcodeDrivers

+Use the [[Issues and Solutions]] system.
+It will suggest the replacement of the driver for you.
+If you accept, all the work is done.

-If you are migrating an existing `machine.xml` and you want to keep the settings and the G-code setup of your existing GcodeDriver, you need to change its class _in place_.
+If for some reason you still need to do it manually, and you are migrating an existing `machine.xml`, and you want to keep the settings and the G-code setup of your existing GcodeDriver, you need to change its class _in place_.

 1. Close OpenPnP.
 2. Open the `machine.xml` found [here](https://github.com/openpnp/openpnp/wiki/FAQ#where-are-configuration-and-log-files-located).